Internal architecture

 Responsibilities:

-• store and serve containers of modules
+• Store and serve containers of actions

 Accessible by users: No